grnet/synnefo/docs/cyclades-api-guide.rst

 * Version MIME type support is missing.
 * Versionless requests are not supported.
 * We hardcode the ``updated`` field in versions list
-* Deployment note: The Atom metadata need to be fixed
+* Deployment note: The Atom metadata needs to be fixed

 Extensions